drtspoon/Getting-and-Cleaning-Data-Assignment/README.md

 There are other features that contain the word "mean" in their name.
 One set of these are mutations of mean data using angle().
 The other is features that obtain a mean frequency of other data.
 These did not seem to me to means or standard deviations of measurements so they are not extracted.

 A lot of data tidying is done at this point.
 The data are untidy because they suffer from multiple variables per column.
 After much thought, I decided that there should be four variables with numerical value:
--accelearation mean
+- accelearation mean
--accelration std
+- accelration std
--jerk mean
+- jerk mean
--jerk std
+- jerk std
 This leaves several categorical variables:
--domain (time or frequency)
+- domain (time or frequency)
--type (body or gravity)
+- type (body or gravity)
--device (accelerometer or gyroscope)
+- device (accelerometer or gyroscope)
--dimension (x, y, z, or magnitude) (projection may be a better name)
+- dimension (x, y, z, or magnitude) (projection may be a better name)

 The strategy for tidying the data was to first manipulate the labels in the header vector so that they were formatted to facilitate gathering and separating using tidyr grammar.
 For example, features with dimension = magnitude have "Mag" appearing before "mean()" or "std()".
 This substring is removed and "-Mag" is concatenated to the end of the label to match the format for features with dimension = X, Y, or Z. Similar procedures identify which features measure Jerk and which measure Acceleration.